googlesamples/appauth-js-electron-sample/README.md

 This is an Electron Application, which uses the [AppAuth-JS](https://github.com/openid/AppAuth-JS) library.

+Please note that this is not an official Google product.

 ## Development

 This application has been written with [TypeScript](https://typescriptlang.org).

 ### Setup